 Not surprisingly, these vast, untouched plains are often referred to as the wilderness because of the fact that human development has hardly had any impact on the park and its surroundings.
 Kidepo, with its unique climatic conditions, has a greater diversity of animals than most other parks in Uganda and 28 of the species found in Kidepo can be found in no other Ugandan national park.

-This charming spot, despite its remoteness did not escape the ruthless poaching that characterized the political turmoil of the late 1970’s and 1980’s and sadly, some animals like the Striped Hyena, Lesser Kudu, Grants Gazelle and the Beisa Oryx are feared to be locally extinct.
-But animals like Elephants, Giraffes and Zebras can easily be sighted in the park.
+This charming spot, despite its remoteness did not escape the ruthless poaching during the political turmoil of the late 1970’s and 1980’s.
+Sadly, some animals like the Striped Hyena, Lesser Kudu, Grants Gazelle and the Beisa Oryx are apparently extinct.
+You can also view animals like elephants, giraffes and zebras in the park.

-A visit to their home steads and kraals to see traditional customs, stools, manyattas, jewelry and cultural dances can be arranged with the park offices.
+Also, the park offices can organize a visit to their home steads and kraals to see traditional customs, stools, manyattas, jewelry and cultural dances.
 This being the only National Park in Uganda Where Giraffes and Zebras can be viewed together, makes it a special place to visit.
-Most of the wildlife is concentrated in the Narus Valley and many animal species can be observed from the overlaying Apoka Rest Camp.
+Most of the wildlife is in the Narus Valley and you can observe many animal species from the overlaying Apoka Rest Camp.

-As mentioned in the introduction, this park hosts 28 animal species’ that cannot be found in any other National park in the country.
+This park hosts 28 animal species’ that you cannot find in any other National park in the country.
 These animals include the Bat-eared fox, Caracal, Klipspringer, the Cheetah among others.
 Other widely seen species are the Lion, Elephant, Leopard, Zebra, Giraffe, Kongoni, Buffalo, Oribi, Side-striped Jackal, spotted Hyena among many more.
 Kidepo valley national park is truly the most Wild and unspoiled place in Uganda.

 A number of bird species are particular to Kidepo Valley National park most notably, its birds of prey.
-Of the 465 bird species understood to exist in the National park, 58 of these are birds of prey and 14 are believed to exist in no other Ugandan Park.
-Birds like Verreaux’s Eagle, Egyptian Vulture and the Pygmy Falcon are known to be locally endemic to Kidepo Valley National park.
+Of the 465 bird species that exist in the National park, 58 of these are birds of prey and 14 are unique to only this park.
+Birds like Verreaux’s Eagle, Egyptian Vulture and the Pygmy Falcon are locally endemic to Kidepo Valley National park.

-The complete bird list can be found on the Species page.
-Kidepo Valley NP is accessible both by air and by road.
-Various charter airline companies can arrange a return trip though travel by road is highly recomended.
-Places like the large granite outcrop at Kitenga and Kidi Rwot rock are found outside the national park along the road.
-There are several routes to take by road though the road from Kampala through Karuma, Lira and Kotido is the most commonly used since it passes near the Murchison falls national park and is very rewarding in terms of scenery.
+Furthermore, we find places like the large granite outcrop at Kitenga and Kidi Rwot rock outside the national park along the road.
+There are several routes to take by road though the road from Kampala through Karuma.
+However, Lira and Kotido is the most common route since it passes near the Murchison falls national park and is very rewarding in terms of scenery.

-Currently, Kidepo does not offer Luxury accommodation since the Apoka Rest camp is still under reconstruction but never the less runs a comfortable do it yourself hostel that has 14 bandas or cottages at Apoka and it is recommended that visitors bring food to last them the entire duration of their stay.
+Currently, Kidepo does not offer Luxury accommodation since the Apoka Rest camp is still under reconstruction.
+Never the less, it runs a comfortable do it yourself hostel that has 14 bandas or cottages at Apoka.
+It is advisable for visitors to bring food to last them the entire duration of their stay.
 The Kakine campsite is also available for campers.